postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 ### 3. Filter by custom headers

-The matching algorithm checks any custom headers passed in the request in the following order:
+The matching algorithm checks any custom headers passed in the incoming request in the following order:

 1. If the `x-mock-response-code` header is provided, the algorithm filters out all examples that don't have a matching response status code.
-1. If the `x-mock-response-id` header is provided, the algorithm filters out all examples that don't have a matching response ID.
-If no example is found with a matching ID, an error is returned.
+1. If the `x-mock-response-id` header is provided, the algorithm selects the example with the matching response ID and returns the example as the response.
+An error is returned if no example is found with a matching ID.
-1. If the `x-mock-response-name` header is provided, the algorithm filters out all examples that don't have a matching name.
+1. If the `x-mock-response-name` header is provided, the algorithm selects the example with the matching name and returns the example as the response.
 If more than one example has the same name, Postman sorts the examples by ID and returns the example that comes first in the list.
+An error is returned if no example is found with a matching name.

-### 4. Filter by URL and parameters
+### 4. Filter by URL

-For each saved example, the matching algorithm compares the `path` of the request with the `path` of the example.
-If the request's URL is `https://M1.mock.pstmn.io/test` and the example's URL is `https://google.com/help`, the algorithm compares `/test` with `/help`.
-In this case the paths don't match, so the corresponding example is removed from the matching process, and the algorithm moves to the next example.
+The matching algorithm compares the `/path` of the incoming request with the `/path` of each saved example.
+The algorithm then assigns a score to each example based on how closely the paths match.

-The matching algorithm assigns a score to each matching example.
-An example starts with a score of 100, and the score is adjusted based on how closely the request and example URLs match.
+An example starts with a score of 100.
 The algorithm goes through the following steps in order and stops when a match is made.
 The score is then adjusted based on the step that resulted in a match.
-If a match can't be made after the last step, the example is removed from the matching process.
+If a match can't be made, the example is removed from the matching process.

 | URL matching step | Matching score adjustment |
 | ----------- | ----------- |